Ukrainian language: In the Russian Empire

 During the 19th century, a revival of Ukrainian self-identification manifested in the literary classes of both Russian-Empire Dnieper Ukraine and Austrian Galicia.
 The Brotherhood of Sts Cyril and Methodius in Kyiv applied an old word for the Cossack motherland, Ukrajina, as a self-appellation for the nation of Ukrainians, and Ukrajinska mova for the language.
 Many writers published works in the Romantic tradition of Europe demonstrating that Ukrainian was not merely a language of the village but suitable for literary pursuits.

 However, in the Russian Empire expressions of Ukrainian culture and especially language were repeatedly persecuted for fear that a self-aware Ukrainian nation would threaten the unity of the empire.
 In 1804 Ukrainian as a subject and language of instruction was banned from schools.
-In 1811, by order of the Russian government, the Kyiv-Mohyla Academy was closed.
+In 1817, the Synod of the Russian Empire issued a decree to close the Kyiv-Mohyla Academy.

 In 1847 the Brotherhood of St Cyril and Methodius was terminated.
 The same year Taras Shevchenko was arrested, exiled for ten years, and banned for political reasons from writing and painting.
 In 1862 Pavlo Chubynsky was exiled for seven years to Arkhangelsk.
 The Ukrainian magazine Osnova was discontinued.
 In 1863, the tsarist interior minister Pyotr Valuyev proclaimed in his decree that "there never has been, is not, and never can be a separate Little Russian language".

 Although the name of Ukraine is known since 1187, it was not applied to the language until the mid-19th century.
-The linguonym Ukrainian language appears in Yakub Holovatsky's book from 1849, listed there as a variant name of the Little Russian language.
+The linguonym Ukrainian language appears in Yakiv Holovatsky's book from 1849, listed there as a variant name of the Little Russian language.
 In a private letter from 1854, Taras Shevchenko lauds "our splendid Ukrainian language".
 Valuyev's decree from 1863 derides the "Little Russian" language throughout, but also mentions "the so-called Ukrainian language" once.
 In Galicia, the earliest applications of the term Ukrainian to the language were in the hyphenated names Ukrainian-Ruthenian (1866, by Paulin Święcicki) or Ruthenian-Ukrainian (1871, by Panteleimon Kulish and Ivan Puluj), with non-hyphenated Ukrainian language appearing shortly thereafter (in 1878, by Mykhailo Drahomanov).

 A following ban on Ukrainian books led to Alexander II's secret Ems Ukaz, which prohibited publication and importation of most Ukrainian-language books, public performances and lectures, and even banned the printing of Ukrainian texts accompanying musical scores.
 A period of leniency after 1905 was followed by another strict ban in 1914, which also affected Russian-occupied Galicia.

 For much of the 19th century the Austrian authorities demonstrated some preference for Polish culture, but the Ukrainians were relatively free to partake in their own cultural pursuits in Halychyna and Bukovina, where Ukrainian was widely used in education and official documents.
 The suppression by Russia hampered the literary development of the Ukrainian language in Dnipro Ukraine, but there was a constant exchange with Halychyna, and many works were published under Austria and smuggled to the east.